batra98/obsidian-vault/Masters/colleges/McGill University.md

 - CV - Both Masters and Ph.D. applicants should include a copy of their CV.

 ### Statement of Interest

+### What should I include in my personal statement?

+For the personal statement, it should include your research interests, and mention which professors you are interested in working with.
+You can also briefly describe proposed research, any special circumstances or special project you have work on in the past, or any other achievements.
+It should not exceed one page.

 - Ph.D. applicants must (and M.Sc.
 Thesis applicants are strongly encouraged to) provide a statement outlining the objective of their graduate program, i.e., preferred areas of study, potential research interests and proposed supervisors.
 - M.Sc.
 Non-Thesis applicants have to provide a 1-page statement covering the following aspects:
     - Describe why you are interested in this applied program here at McGill and how it aligns with your career goals.